UNIT-Electronics/CH55x_SDCC_Doc/README.rst

 - The SDCC community for their continuous support and development of the compiler.

-For further information and updates, visit our [GitHub repository](https://github.com/UNIT-Electronics).
+For further information and updates, visit our `GitHub repository <https://github.com/UNIT-Electronics>`_.